ABB M2M Gateway

 Prerequisites

-• Network access to the M2M Gateway (direct Internet exposure or access from compromised internal network)
+• Network access to the M2M Gateway from the Internet or an adjacent untrusted network

-• Valid user credentials (default or previously compromised)
+• Valid user credentials (non-default username and password)

 Exploitability